AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 1. Updating an existing index definition.
 This effectively means adding a new version of an existing index definition.
 1. Removing an existing index that is redundant or obsolete.

 For both points 1 and 2 above, you need to create a new index definition as part of your custom code base in the respective Cloud Manager release schedule.
-For more information, see the [Deploying to AEM as a Cloud Service documentation](/help/implementing/deploying/overview.md).
+For more information, see the [Deploying to AEM as a Cloud Service](/help/implementing/deploying/overview.md) documentation.

 ## Index Names {#index-names}

-An index definition can be either be:
+An index definition can either be:

-1. An out-of-the-box index.
-One example is `/oak:index/cqPageLucene-2`.
+1. An out-of-the-box index, like: `/oak:index/cqPageLucene-2`.
 1. A customization of an out-of-the-box index.
-Such customizations are defined by the customer.
-One example is `/oak:index/cqPageLucene-2-custom-1`.
+Such customizations are defined by the customer like: `/oak:index/cqPageLucene-2-custom-1`.
 1. A fully custom index.
 One example is `/oak:index/acme.product-1-custom-2`.
 To avoid naming collisions, we require that fully custom indexes have a prefix, for example, `acme.`

 Notice that both customization of an out-of-the-box index, as well as fully custom indexes, need to contain `-custom-`.
-Only fully custom indexes must start with a prefix.
+A complete set of rules are given in the [Preparing the New Index Definition](#preparing-the-new-index-definition) section.

 ## Preparing the New Index Definition {#preparing-the-new-index-definition}

 >[!NOTE]
 >
->If customizing an out-of-the-box index, for example `damAssetLucene-6`, please copy the latest out-of-the-box index definition from a *Cloud Service environment* using the CRX DE Package Manager (`/crx/packmgr/`) .
-Then rename the configuration, for example to `damAssetLucene-6-custom-1`, and add your customizations on top.
+>If customizing an out-of-the-box index, for example `damAssetLucene-8`, please copy the latest out-of-the-box index definition from a *Cloud Service environment* using the CRX DE Package Manager (`/crx/packmgr/`) .
+Rename it to `damAssetLucene-8-custom-1` (or higher), and add your customizations inside the XML file.
 This ensures that required configurations are not being removed inadvertently.
-For example, the `tika` node under `/oak:index/damAssetLucene-6/tika` is required in the customized index of the cloud service.
+For example, the `tika` node under `/oak:index/damAssetLucene-8/tika` is required in the customized index of the cloud service.
 It doesn't exist on the Cloud SDK.

 You need to prepare a new index definition package that contains the actual index definition, following this naming pattern:

 `<indexName>[-<productVersion>]-custom-<customVersion>`

-which then needs to go under `ui.apps/src/main/content/jcr_root`.
-All customized and custom index definitions need to be stored under `/oak:index`.

-The filter for the package needs to be set such that existing (out-of-the-box indexes) are retained.
-In the file `ui.apps/src/main/content/META-INF/vault/filter.xml`, each custom (or customized) index needs to be listed, for example as `<filter root="/oak:index/damAssetLucene-6-custom-1"/>`.
-If the index version is later changed, the filter needs to be adjusted.
+Only fully custom indexes must start with a prefix.

 <!-- Alexandru: temporarily drafting this statement due to CQDOC-17701